NidhiSinchanaSR/Enview_backend/README.md

 ![image](https://github.com/NidhiSinchanaSR/Enview_backend/assets/93388995/9137c389-cf77-4052-84ef-34b1d91d7c4b)

 This because in my model only schema is made with no entry.
-But althorugh in frontend I have put some random unique id like this
+But although in frontend I have put some random unique id like this

 ![image](https://github.com/NidhiSinchanaSR/Enview_backend/assets/93388995/24238a63-9eca-4f7e-881e-f398ccacedf7)